 Disadvantages of monoblocks:

-Monoblocks are often used in diesel engines from brands such as Cummins, Caterpillar, and Deutz, especially in compact, medium, and smaller construction machines.
+Monoblocks are often used in diesel engines of brands such as Cummins, Caterpillar, and Deutz, especially in compact, medium, and smaller construction machines.

 Dry sleeve block – a compromise between monoblock and wet sleeves

-The dry sleeve block combines the strength of a monoblock with the ability to replace worn sleeves.
-The sleeves are pressed into the block, making their replacement possible without the need to replace the entire engine.
+A dry sleeve block combines the strength of a monoblock with the ability to replace worn sleeves.
+The sleeves are pressed into the block, making their replacement possible without having to replace the entire engine.
 This solution is often found in diesel engines, where both durability and ease of servicing are important.

 Advantages of dry sleeve blocks: